 + PRO: Locals are friendly and English is widely spoken

 The Kenyan people are wonderfully friendly and tolerant of visitors.
-English is the first language spoken here, though most Kenyans are trilingual, speaking Swahili and an additional regional language too.
+English is the lingua franca here, though most Kenyans are trilingual, speaking Swahili and an additional regional language too.
 This means that language barriers are greatly reduced, making doing business and going about one's day much easier.

 - CON: Expats may take a long time adjusting